komuw/sewer/README.md

 ## CLI:
-Sewer also ships with a commandline interface(called sewer) that you can use to get/renew certificates.
+Sewer also ships with a commandline interface(called `sewer` or `sewer-cli`) that you can use to get/renew certificates.
 Your dns providers credentials need to be supplied as environment variables.

 To get certificate, run: